Carnival: Valencian Community

-One of the most important Spanish Carnival Festivals is celebrated in Vinaròs, a small town situated in the northern part of the province of Castellón, Valencian Community.

-The Carnival Festival in Vinaròs has been declared of Regional Touristic Interest and in 2017, this outstanding and ancient show celebrated 35 years of History.
-The Carnival Festival in Vinaròs became a forbidden celebration during the Spanish Civil War but after the dictatorship, the party regained importance with the democracy's arrival.

-Every year in February, forty days before the Spanish Cuaresma, thirty-three "comparsas" go singing, dancing and walking down the streets in a great costumes' parade in Vinaròs.
-In addition, many other festive, cultural and musical activities of all ages take place, such as an epic battle of confetti and flour, funny karaoke contests or the so-called "Entierro de la Sardina" (Burial of the Sardine).

-Nevertheless, the most important event is the gala performance of the Carnival's Queen.
-In this breathtaking show, it is elected the Queen of the Carnival, the major representative of the Carnival in Vinaròs all year round.
+One of the most important Spanish Carnival Festivals is celebrated in Vinaròs.
+The Carnival Festival in Vinaròs was declared of Regional Touristic Interest.
+Every year in February, forty days before the Spanish Cuaresma, thirty-three "comparsas" go singing, dancing and walking down the streets in a costume parade in Vinaròs.
+In addition, many other festive, cultural and musical activities of all ages take place, such as the so-called "Entierro de la Sardina" (Burial of the Sardine).
+The most important event is the gala performance of the Carnival's Queen.
+In this show, it is elected the Queen of the Carnival, the major representative of the Carnival in Vinaròs all year round.

 Turkey

 For almost five centuries, local Greek Orthodox communities throughout Istanbul celebrated Carnival with weeks of bawdy parades, lavish balls, and street parties.
 This continued for weeks before Lent.
 Baklahorani took place on Shrove Monday or Clean Monday, the last day of the carnival season.
 The event was led by the Greek Orthodox community, but the celebrations were public and inter-communal.
 The final celebration was sited in the Kurtuluş district.
 In 2010, the festival was revived.